Skip to content

 CBHM Details

-On Wednesday, February 16th we gathered for an evening to Celebrate Black History Month.
-Amber Kierra, founder of Kingdom Eyes, shared a few compelling stories that gave us insight on how to put on “Kingdom Eyes” to see who we are in Christ and to see our neighbors the way God sees them.
+• On Wednesday, February 16th, we gathered for an evening to celebrate Black History Month.
+Amber Kierra, founder of Kingdom Eyes, shared a few compelling stories that gave us insight into how to put on “Kingdom Eyes” to see who we are in Christ and to see our neighbors the way God sees them.
 She shared her story as a black, blind, female, offering a unique perspective on finding freedom from how the world was seeing her to living by how God sees her.

 “I know what it feels like to think that ‘Freedom will come…If only I wasn’t black…If only I didn’t have this disability…Or if only my skin wasn’t so dark.’
 But because I’m a child of God I have the ability to be free right now”… “I can choose to live my life not by how the world sees me, but based on how God sees me.”